Seal of Dane County County of Dane

 Solar Goals

-In 2017 Dane County set a goal to get 100% of the electricity for its internal operations from renewable sources by 2025.
-In 2023 the County annouced that it had achieved that goal, with Dane County becaming the first county government in Wisconsin to have 100% renewable offset electricity for its operations.
+In 2017, Dane County set a goal to get 100% of the electricity for its internal operations from renewable sources by 2025.
+In 2023, the County announced that it had achieved that goal, with Dane County becoming the first county government in Wisconsin to have 100% renewable offset electricity for its operations.

-Dane County aims to cut countywide emissions in half by 2030.
-As part of that effort, we aim to meet at least one-third of countywide electric needs with renewable electricity by 2030.
+Relative to countywide electricity usage, Dane County aims to cut all countywide emissions in half by 2030.
+As part of that effort, we strive to meet at least one-third of countywide electric needs with renewable electricity by 2030.

-Dane County aims to become a SolSmart-designated community by implementing best practices to make it easier for residents and businesses to install and access solar energy.
+To support these ambitious goals, Dane County pursued SolSmart designation by implementing best practices to make it easier for residents and businesses to install and access solar energy.
 SolSmart is a national program funded by the U.S. Department of Energy that has helped hundreds of local governments become “open for solar business.”
-Learn more about the program here.

 Dane County’s Solar Commitment